Rannes, Queensland: History

 In 1880, the local government area Banana Division (later the Shire of Banana) was established with its headquarters in Banana (taking its name from the town).
 However, in 1930 the shire headquarters became Rannes and the shire offices were physically relocated from Banana to Rannes.
 Since 1946, the shire has its headquarters in Biloela.

 Rannes railway station was originally named Kuyul, but was changed 29 April 1915.

 Rannes State School opened on 14 March 1916.
 It closed on 23 February 1960 but reopened on 30 January 1962.
 It closed permanently on 18 March 1966.
+It was on the northern side of Goovigen Rannes Road and the railway line (approx 24.10208°S 150.12252°E).

 Woolein State School opened on 27 February 1918 and closed on 17 August 1924.

+Rannes was badly flooded in February 1942 due to heavy rainfall in the Callide Valley swelling the Dee and Don Rivers to be over a mile wide and 46 ft deep and flowing very fast.
+The townspeople were evacuated using the stranded mail train which moved to the higher ground for a night and a day before they could return.
+Many buildings were flooded, some to two storeys, and many smaller buildings had been washed away.
+Hundreds of cattle were washed away with some found in caught in trees 40 ft above the ground.There was so much damage to roads, railways, bridges and telephone lines, that Rannes residents were unable to request assistance, but the police from Wowan managed to get through to bring essential provisions to Rannes.

+In March 1949, Rannes was badly flooded again, but the river height was 2 ft lower than in the 1942 flood.
+The Rannes railway bridge was covered by 4 ft of water, stranding all trains.

 Economy

 Rannes is primarily a farming town which specialises in the beef and grain industry.

 Education

 There are no schools in Rannes.
 The nearest government primary school is Goovigen State School in the town of Goovigen to the east.
 The nearest government secondary schools are Baralaba State School (to Year 10) in Baralaba to the west and Biloela State High School (to Year 12) in Biloela to the south-east.